Religious education (RE) is part of the basic curriculum entitlement for all registered pupils in all schools, including sixth form.

 RE is about developing a religious and theological literacy so that pupils will be able to engage with some of the big questions of meaning and purpose in life and develop an understanding of what followers of a religion believe and how those beliefs shape the lives of individuals, communities and wider society.

 All schools are required to teach about Christianity, and in Church schools this will be at least 2/3 of the RE curriculum.
 Other major religions will also be studied in depth alongside non-religious world views.
+For further advice as an RE lead in a Primary school, see the document 'Guidance for RE Leads' via the link below.

 In this section you will find: